 You can raise the money for that deposit by remortgaging your home for £187,500 (75% of its value). £150,000 will continue paying for your home.
 And you could use the remaining £37,500 to pay the deposit on the buy-to-let property.

 Of course, in five years’ time your home may be worth more.
 Or it may be worth less, which means you might not be able to release enough equity.
 You should also consider the following:

-- Since your repayments will only cover interest, you’ll have to find another way to pay the principal amount.
+Since your repayments will only cover interest, you’ll have to find another way to pay the principal amount.
 You could use your rental income to overpay, or you could sell the property off when the mortgage is about to end.

-- As with any other mortgage, you’ll need to show your lender you can afford the repayments.
+As with any other mortgage, you’ll need to show your lender you can afford the repayments.
 That said, the affordability calculation is worked out differently.
 For a traditional mortgage, banks will look at your income and expenses.
-In a buy-to-let mortgage they’ll usually look at how much rental income you could make.
+For a buy-to-let mortgage they’ll usually look at how much rental income you could make.

 Remortgaging for flexibility

 Remortgaging isn’t only about paying less or raising capital.
 More simply, you might want to find a deal that better suits your lifestyle and changing financial circumstances.

 You could switch to an offset mortgage and pay less interest.